bilayer-containers/bilayers/docs/developer/RadioOptions.md

 # Class: RadioOptions

-_Options of the Radio button in parameters, display_only, results_
+_Options of the Radio button in parameters, display_only_